junaidrahim/KBC-webapp/README.md

 ## Motivation

-This project is inpired by the show "Kaun Banega Crorepati" or "KBC".
+This project is named after the show "Kaun Banega Crorepati" or "KBC".
 I built this because my housing society wanted to conduct a small quiz event for the children on the eve of Children's Day 2018.

 <br>